ConEmu/ConEmu.github.io/en/TaskBarIcon.md

 Usual reasons for failing icon reuse are:

 * User pin different executable than actually running.
-  For example, pinned application is ‘...\KiTTYPortable.exe’, but actually running is ‘...\App\KiTTY\kitty_portable.exe’.
+  For example, pinned application is ’...\KiTTYPortable.exe’, but actually running is ’...\App\KiTTY\kitty_portable.exe’.
   That is not a ConEmu issue usually, user can (and must) pin ‘ConEmu.exe’ itself.
 * Bug in the Windows Explorer.
 Application can't do anything with that.